garmeeh/next-seo/README.md

 #### No Index

 Setting this to `true` will set `no-index`, `no-follow`.
-This works on page by page basis.
+This works on a page by page basis.

 So this property is a little different than all the others in the sense that setting it as a default does not work as expected.
-This is due to the fact Next SEO already has a default of `index` as it is an SEO plug in after all.
+This is due to the fact Next SEO already has a default of `index` as it is an SEO plugin after all.
 So if you want to globally set `noindex` please see [dangerouslySetAllPagesToNoIndex](#dangerouslySetAllPagesToNoIndex)

-**Example No Index on single page:**
+**Example No Index on a single page:**

 If you have a single page that you want no indexed you can achieve this by: